DaoshuReal/windows-kernel-driver-rs/README.md

 ## what is this?

-this is a windows kernel driver written in rust. right now it doesnt do much, just loads prints a debug message.
+this is a windows kernel driver written in rust. right now it doesnt do much, just loads and prints a debug message.

 ![driver loading successfully](images/dbgview.png)